quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 Where classical bits can only ever be in state 0 or 1 and never a combination of the two, quantum states can be combined and still be valid states.
 So the state of a qubit can be a combination of 0 and 1!

 In Whiskerton, the marbles are by default in such a superposition state: an equally weighted combination of the colors red and blue.
 It would be incorrect to think of these colors as paint colors.
 In your everyday, classical experience, if you combine red and blue paint, you would get purple paint.
 But Whiskertese marbles aren’t actually purple; after a cat directly observes a marble, the color can turn either red or blue, with a fifty percent chance for each.
 You definitely cannot get the colors red or blue back if you have purple paint!

 Being able to make use of this wondrous phenomenon is one of the ways quantum computing differs from classical computing.
 In a classical computer, if you perform an operation on a bit, you’re essentially performing that operation on either a 0 or 1, one at a time.
 If you need to perform an operation on both, you’d have to do so in two shots, consecutively.

 But by harnessing superposition, a quantum computer could perform that operation on both 0 and 1 at the same time.
-If we scale this up to many qubits, you can imagine how this may potentially result in speed-ups or an increase in memory capacity or other benefits!
+If we scale this up to many qubits, you can imagine how this may potentially result in speed-ups or an increase in memory capacity or other improvements!

 ## Measurements